WAP-Industries/NigBot/README.md

-# NigBot
-discord bot promoting racial inclusivity!
+discord bot primarily used for fetching images of black men